apurv-dolphin/React-crash-course/README.md

 # Tutorials List

+// For youtube videos, i suggest the YouTube channel and below

 - Building a datatable in ReactJS from scratch with pagination, search and sorting [[Demo]](https://react-component-depot.netlify.app/data-table)  [[Tutorial]](https://youtu.be/emX5KvZ6Hbo)
 - File Upload with cancel button and progress bar In ReactJS [[Demo]](https://react-component-depot.netlify.app/file-upload)[[Tutorial]](https://youtu.be/_XD5ko7Fy9E)